-As an artist specialising in photography, video and performance, my work playfully negotiates the authenticity of history, science and sexual politics.
+As an artist specialising in photography, video and performance, my work has playfully sought to negotiate the authenticity of history, science and sexual politics.
 I am interested in the validation of assumed knowledge through photographic and performative media whilst exploiting the infrastructures of art.

-During the 12 month period of fellowship residency at BOM, I propose to undertake the research and development of two new bodies of work, each responding to two particular questions pertinent to my interest as being the (Con)Artist* and defining the ‘conceptual lie’**.
+During the 12 month period of fellowship residency at BOM, I undertook the research and development of two new bodies of work, each responding to two particular questions pertinent to my interest as being the (Con)Artist* and defining the ‘conceptual lie’**.

 *‘(Con)artist’ refers to the artist whose intention is to convince their audience into believing that something fictitious is true by exploiting the confidence (e.g. ‘con’) of the given audience.

 **‘Conceptual lie’ is a brand new definition born of my research interests to denote artworks that are specifically created with a premeditated, intentionally deceptive, covert concept embedded within its construct to deceive its audience.
 This is opposed to artworks using more overt fictitious elements, which are made with an implicit expectation to be understood by the audience, partly or in full, as fictions.